PrestaShop/prestashop-specs/content/1.7/back-office/modules/module-catalog/module-selections.md

 ## Top UI elements

-- **Multistore switching dropdown** - allows to navigate through the available Multistores.
+- **Multistore switching dropdown** - allows navigating through the available Multistores.
-- **View my shop and icon** - allows to open the Front-Office in the blank new page by clicking this eye icon link.
+- **View my shop and icon** - allows opening the Front-Office in the blank new page by clicking this eye icon link.
 Redirection leads to the homepage of the Mulsitstore.
 - **Breadcrumbs navigation** - identifies the page level.
 - **Module selection** - H1 class title for the page.
 - **Help ghost CTA** - a side-bar with the helpful information, how to navigate in this page.